deblnia/sql-201/README.md

 on base.user_id = orders.user_id
 and base.latest_order = orders.placed_at
 ```
 You can also write CTEs as sub-queries of a sort, but I personally find this harder to read.
 More jumping back and forth required IMO.
+This is most readable if you just want to do one subquery and join on and on, usually building up flags.

 ```sql
 select